 These poor pooches have gotten quite a bad reputation, thanks to not-so-cool humans.
 A lot of misinformed people fear this breed, thinking they are dangerous and aggressive dogs.
 Unfortunately, while people have trained some of them for horrible purposes, the breed itself is an amazing one.

-This dog is humorous, with a silly smile and soft heart.
+The American Staffordshire Terrier is humorous, with a silly smile and soft heart.
 They are stubborn and adventurous, always ready to get into shenanigans.
 When well-socialized, they are terrific with children and won’t dither when it comes to shielding them.